 Bright and early Saturday morning I joined Anna from the Tea Squirrel waiting in line for the grand opening of Stonemill Matcha, San Francisco’s first and only premium matcha cafe.
-We were both excited to experience everything Stonemill had to offer, and neither of us left disappointed.
+Stonemill is the only matcha cafe near me and I was excited to experience everything it had to offer.
+I did not leave disappointed.

 The pastry case is full of incredible treats.
 We got the matcha croissant and the chashu danish.
 To be honest the croissant was good but the matcha didn’t seem to do much to improve it.
 The chashu danish was phenomenal.
 The crunchy, flaky pastry was topped with ground seaweed and filled with chashu, carmelized onions, more greens, and what must have been fresh wasabi.
 In fact, the wasabi is probably what made the filling so phenomenal.
 It had the same spice you’re used to but so much added flavor it couldn’t possibly one of those cheap tube knockoffs you get at the grocery store.

 Okay enough about pastries, what about the matcha?
 My wife and I each ordered a hand-whisked matcha and then a matcha latte to share.
 The handwhisked matcha is made to order at an area in the back of the cafe.

 There was a young American man there whisking matcha under the watchful eye of a Japanese man in his 30s or so.
 I could tell immediately by the way he was brewing he was either nervous, new to brewing matcha, or both.
 This showed in the finished product, which was mine to drink.
 The Japanese man whisked my wife’s matcha.